WISDEM/LandBOSSE/README.md

 To check if installation was successful try to import the module

     $ python
-    > import ErectionCost
+    > from landbosse import ErectionCost

 ## Detailed Documentation

 Access to detailed documentation is not yet available online.
+A link will be posted here when it is released.